 If your website or brand is not up to sync with the latest social media trends and platforms, you are less likely to interest a millennial.
 Millennials tend to be the least patient generation.
 They want their information quick.

 As a peer-oriented generation, Millennials constantly seek advice from those they admire.
 If their peers have something cool, they will probably end up wanting it as well.
 A lot of the time, those in their 30’s and 20’s will get other’s advice and opinions before making a purchase.
-This generation is full of go getters that are not easily swayed.
-Be sure your brand appeals to them from the get go!
+This generation is full of go-getters that are not easily swayed.

-Generation Z is our most recent generation accounting for the people born from 1996 to now.
+Generation Z is our most recent generation accounting for the people born from 1996 to the present day.
 Most Gen Zers are still children or adolescents, therefore their characteristics and habits are still forming.
 Some predict that they will be self-reliant, innovative and goal-oriented.

 Marketing to Generation Z

-Obviously, Generation Z will be just as social media driven as most millennials.
+Generation Z will be just as social media driven as most Millennials.
 However, the best way to reach Gen Z isn’t through Facebook.
 Studies show that middle aged Gen Zers are leaving Facebook because it is too “old school.”
 To reach Gen Z, try using Snapchat or Instagram instead.

-Being so young, the best tactic is through their older family members since parents still make financial decisions for Gen Z children.
+Being so young, the best tactic is to target their older family members since parents still make financial decisions for Gen Z children and teens.
 Members of Gen Z are surrounded by social media and the digital world from birth, yet they seek the authenticity of trusted, personal interactions.
 They have little patience for things that do not grab their attention immediately.
 The best way to reach Generation Z is not only through the brand, but through a great product.

 Market yourself in unique ways through multiple platforms.
 Generation Z is huge on multi-tasking, and seeing your information multiple times in various ways can’t hurt.
 “Behind the scenes” video clips or articles are a great, fun way to involve Generation Z as they enjoy forming relationships.
 If you have a website and it is not linked to a social media account, it is very likely Gen Z will never see your content.

-Studies show that Gen Z is more likely than any previous generation to jump from brand to brand.
-This keeps marketers on their toes knowing they can have someone hooked, but lose them to another brand in a short amount of time.
-The most important thing thing to know for marketing to Generation Z is to stay current on social media platforms and trends.
+Psychographic studies show that Gen Z is more likely than any previous generation to jump from brand to brand.
+This keeps marketers on their toes knowing they can have someone hooked, but can just as easily lose them to another brand in a short amount of time.
+The most important thing to know for marketing to Generation Z is to stay current on social media platforms and trends.
 You can never be too “social media” for generation Z!

 Why All of This Matters

-Generational Marketing is very important in today’s world.
+Generational marketing psychographics are very important in today’s world.
 We live in a world that is constantly innovating, growing and changing.
 People are slammed with countless ads and choices throughout the day.
-It is important to push content through the competition and to the top.
 Knowing your brand or product is the most important thing when it comes to marketing to any generation.
 However, it is vital to be familiar with each generation and how they are changing not only the workforce, but the world.
-When you acquire this understanding, you can better market your brand to each generation through their preferred method of gathering information.
-You will see great success and a strong generational following with these techniques.
-Good luck!
+When you build this understanding, you can better market your brand to each generation through their preferred method of gathering information.